RobinRule/CAABack/README.md

     - Open a terminal and enter `git clone git@github.com:CAA-dev/CAABack.git`
 2. Go to the project directory with a terminal with `cd CAABack`

+## IV - Run it on your machine directly
+1. run `pip3 install -r requirements.txt`
+2. run `python3 src/caa/server.py --config src/caa/config --mode service --log ./log --loglevel DEBUG`

-## IV - Run it on your machine with docker
+## V - Run it on your machine with docker(NEED TO BE EDITED)
 1. Make sure to follow the steps of **III - Obtain the source code and minimum requirements**.
 2. Enter `vagrant up && vagrant ssh` (this will install the box, docker etc.)
 3. Enter `python /vagrant/server.py` (in the virtual machine you just logged in)